Shane Sparks

-Melvin Shane Sparks (born June 25, 1969) is an American hip-hop choreographer best known for his work as a choreographer on So You Think You Can Dance and judge on America's Best Dance Crew.
+Melvin Shane Sparks (born June 25, 1969) is an American hip hop choreographer best known for his work as a choreographer on So You Think You Can Dance and judge on America's Best Dance Crew.

 Early life

-Sparks was born in Cincinnati, Ohio.
-He is the youngest of three children born to Melvin and Wanda Sparks, both officers in the police force.
+Sparks was born on June 25, 1969, in Cincinnati, Ohio.
+He is the youngest of three children born to Melvin and Wanda Sparks, both police officers.
 Sparks spent some time in the hospital after his birth due to scoliosis.

-He became interested in dance at the age of 11 when he started performing in talent shows.
+Sparks became interested in dance at the age of 11 when he started performing in talent shows.
 His interest in teaching became apparent when he started offering dance lessons from his own backyard.
 Dance became extremely important to Sparks after his sister's boyfriend was murdered, as it became a way for him to escape and feel safe.

 Career

 Dance career

-In 1993, Sparks left his hometown to move to Los Angeles.
-Here, he began making a name for himself as a choreographer.
-Several projects such as the feature film You Got Served and Fox's hit TV show So You Think You Can Dance made Sparks a force to be reckoned with.
-His solid resume of credits and awards today reflect his deep passion for dance and people of all ages and races admire his style of dance and suave attitude.

-From a young age, Sparks knew his talent and gift was dance.
-Three months after his move to Los Angeles, he was offered a chance to substitute a hip-hop class at the Millennium Dance Complex, formerly known as Moro Landis, located in the North Hollywood Arts District.
+In 1993, Sparks moved to Los Angeles.
+Three months after his move, he was offered a chance to substitute a hip-hop class at the Millennium Dance Complex, formerly known as Moro Landis, located in the North Hollywood Arts District.
 He soon became an assistant for this hip-hop class.
 When the teacher left, he took over the whole class.
 Due to his skill as a teacher and dancer, his class expanded from only three people to a record high of 175 people.